Audi representatives attend IND students’ final presentations as part of the collaborative Corporate Sponsored Class

 Kevin Chen is no stranger to imagining what cars could look like in the future.

 “A lot of it is taking inspiration from science fiction films,” commented the soon-to-be graduate from the Academy of Art University’s School of Industrial Design (IND).
 On Monday, Dec.
 17, Chen, along with eight other student groups from the collaborative Corporate Sponsored Class (IND 494), presented their final projects to Audi representatives.
-There was a little science fiction as students were tasked to develop a car for 2040, but reimagining Audi as a lifestyle brand—complete with living quarters and holistic experience for the customer—wasn’t too far from reality.
+There was a little science fiction as students were tasked to develop a car for 2040, but reimagining Audi as a lifestyle brand—complete with living quarters and a holistic experience for the customer—wasn’t too far from reality.

 “We had to design an entire Audi ecosystem,” Chen explained.
 “From interior space to the car, we needed to imagine something that fulfilled all aspects of [customers’] lives.”

 “The industry is going through a revolution,” said Director of Design Loft for Audi’s Malibu office Gael Buzyn, who was among the Audi representatives attending the final presentations.
-Buzyn was also part a previous Corporate Sponsored Class partnership with General Motors.
+Buzyn was also part of a previous Corporate Sponsored Class partnership with General Motors.
 “This is a chance to redefine the interaction between the customer and cars.”